 There are a number of free landing page creation tools around that will do this for you and many will provide you with a sub domain URL that you can use for your ads.
 You can even do it in Microsoft Word or PowerPoint too but will need your own URL.
 And if you are planning to add your email opt in to the page then check your autoresponder software as most of them include landing pages within their platforms too.

-So… There are my 3 ways to start affiliate marketing without a website in 2021.
+So… There are my 3 ways to start affiliate marketing without a website this year.
 They will all take a little work but each can be very effective in generating affiliate marketing income without the need to set up a complete website.

 I hope it has been helpful for you as you commence or continue your own online business and as usual, please do not hesitate to comment below if you have any questions, need some advice or have any experiences to share.
 Oh, and especially comment if you have any other methods you have used to make website-less affiliate incomes as well.